Tea tree oil for bed bugs – finding an exterminator is expensive, and even when you find one, they use toxic chemicals.

 Still, you might consider using slightly higher concentrations since bed bugs are sturdier insects.

-Whichever the concentration you decide on, just make sure you don’t apply the oil neat.
+Whichever the concentration you decide on, make sure you don’t apply the oil neat.
 Otherwise, you will also get a reaction.
-The other thing to know is that usually, it is ideal to use carrier oils to dilute essential oils.
+The other thing to know is that it is usually ideal to use carrier oils to dilute essential oils.

 Related: Does Vinegar Kill Bed Bugs?